25

 Correct Answer: B

-๐Ÿ“š Reference: Diuretic Therapy Module - Continuous Infusion
+๐Ÿ“š Reference: Diuretic Therapy - Continuous Infusion

 Sequential Nephron Blockade Strategy